pwborthwick/projects/eom.md

 # EOM-CCSD
 The motivation for this is Josh Goings program *pyqchem* on Github.
 The following draws from that program and documents Josh kindly supplied.
-The paper [Simplified methods for equation-of-motion coupled-cluster excited state calculations - Steven R. Gwaltney, Marcel Nooijen, Rodney J. Bartlett](https://notendur.hi.is/agust/rannsoknir/papers/cpl248-189-96.pdf) gives the following equations for the partitioning of the EOM-CCSD hamiltonian
+The paper [Simplified methods for equation-of-motion coupled-cluster excited state calculations - Steven R. Gwaltney, Marcel Nooijen, Rodney J. Bartlett](https://notendur.hi.is/agust/rannsoknir/papers/cpl248-189-96.pdf) gives the following equations for the partitioning of the EOM-CCSD hamiltonian.
+The Hamiltonian is not Hermitian and these are equations for right hand eigenvectors.

 **H<sub>SS</sub>**\
 F<sub>ae</sub>C<sup>e</sup><sub>i</sub> - F<sub>mi</sub>C<sup>a</sup><sub>m</sub> + W<sub>amie</sub>C<sup>e</sup><sub>m</sub> , *which re-indexed {e->c,m->k} is*\